Tinram/MySQL-Filler/README.md

 Tested using MySQL 5.7 and 8.0

-This package is a beta.
-It's fit for my purpose (I have run it on interesting proprietary schemas (e.g. with single-bit columns), as well as the example databases).
+This package is beta.
+It's fit for my purposes of populating work schemas.
 But it cannot hope to support all variations (good and bad) of MySQL schemas.

 ## License